Sansani: The Sensation

 Sansani: The Sensation is a 1981 Hindi horror mystery film of Bollywood directed by Irshad and produced by Kavita Seth.
 This film was released under the banner of Panorama Pictures.
 Lead singers of the film are Asha Bhosle, Amit Kumar, Bhupinder Singh and Varsha Bhosle with the songs composed by Hemant Bhosle.

 Plot

-Two persons, namely Ajay and Prem come to a remote village.
+Two people, Ajay and Prem, come to a remote village.
 They go for a night stay to a nearby guest house from the railway station in the foggy night.
 Surprisingly, a series of murders happens immediately after their arrival and at the same time, in every night a sari-clad lady roams in the area of the burial ground.
 The police suspect Ajay and arrest him for the charge of the murders, but he escapes from police custody to solve the murder mystery.